 Articles

-Why one ‘knee equals two feet’ against the high tackle Posted 10 months ago
+Why one ‘knee equals two feet’ against the high tackle Posted over 1 year ago

 One of the most popular commentators and ex-coaches in American Football was the great John Madden.
 He was a Superbowl winner as a coach with the Oakland Raiders in the 1970’s but he was arguably even more successful as a commentator and TV personality subsequently.
 His brand of jovial humour, his love of the unloved and bear-like 300 pounders on the offensive line, and his unapologetic passion for the game infected every viewer.
 You watched an NFL game as much to hear John Madden talk as you did to watch the players play.